Emily Ann Roberts: After The Voice

 After the show she returned to school for the rest of her junior year.
 She took online night classes and graduated in May 2016, and started working full-time in Nashville in June.
-An opportunity opened in 2017 to be on a gospel tour called “The Gospel Through Girls & Guitars” which led to Emily Ann Roberts' first gospel album titled “Bigger Than Me” in August 2017.
+An opportunity opened in 2017 to be on a gospel tour called "The Gospel Through Girls & Guitars" which led to Emily Ann Roberts' first gospel album titled "Bigger Than Me" in August 2017.
 She continued to play and sell out all her live shows ending 2017 very strong.
 In 2018 Starstruck Records signed her and in September "Stuck On Me + You" was released as her first country music single.
 A second single, "I Got Forever," was released the following month.
 November saw the release of a third single "Your Christmas Eve".
 A full album is expected for a 2019 release.

 April saw a fifth single "Someday Dream" released.
 In May The Voice asked her back to perform her new single on the show.

+In 2024, Roberts both covered the song "Try Everything" and provided the voice of Trixie for the reimagined Country Bear Musical Jamboree attraction at Walt Disney World's Magic Kingdom.

+In 2025, Roberts signed a record deal with RECORDS/Sony Music Nashville.